GrantBirki/gl/src/pages/gifts.md

 ## Gifts

-> Note: This registry page is a work in progress and will be updated as we get closer to the wedding date.
+We are thrilled to celebrate our wedding with you and deeply appreciate your love and presence.

-We are so excited to celebrate our wedding with you and are so grateful for your love and support.
+If you wish to contribute, we have several registries available.
+However, we would be especially grateful for donations to our travel fund or our environmental fund.
+We are excited to continue our adventures together, with plans to celebrate our honeymoon on an African safari in 2025.

-TODO
+Thank you for being a part of our special day ❤️

 - ✈️ [Travel Fund](https://account.venmo.com/u/GrantBirki) - Venmo
 - 🛒 [Amazon](https://www.amazon.com/wedding/grant-birkinbine-leah-caragol--may-2024/registry/11BZEM3G36MR4)